pipe-cd/pipecd/docs/content/en/blog/news/control-plane-on-ecs.md

         passwordHash: "$2a$10$ye96mUqUqTnjUqgwQJbJzel/LJibRhUnmzyypACkvrTSnQpVFZ7qK" # bcrypt value of "hello-pipecd"
 ```

-6. Put encryption key and config file in secretsmanager and write the path to `variables.tf`
+6. Put an encryption key and config file in Secrets Manager and write the path to `variables.tf`
 ```
 locals {
   sm = {